Michael01155D/login-page/README.md

 Current TODO:

-Add a blog/note posting feature that requires the user to be logged in, and allow users to see their own notes.
+Add a backend route that requires the user to be logged in to implement token verification.